b-vanstraaten/qarray/README.md

 </p>

-**QArray** harnesses the speed of the systems programming language Rust or the compute power of GPUs using JAX XLA to deliver constant capacitance model charge stability diagrams in seconds or millisecond.
-It couples highly optimised and parrelised code with two new algorithms to compute the ground state charge configuration.
-These algorithms scale better than the traditional brute-force approach and do not require the user to maxmimum specify the maxmimum number of charge carrier a priori.
+**QArray** harnesses the speed of the systems programming language Rust or the compute power of GPUs using JAX XLA to deliver constant capacitance model charge stability diagrams in seconds or milliseconds.
+It couples highly optimised and parallelised code with two new algorithms to compute the ground state charge configuration.
+These algorithms scale better than the traditional brute-force approach and do not require the user to specify the maximum number of charge carriers a priori.

-QArray runs on both CPUs and GPUs, and is designed to be easy to use and integrate into your existing workflow.
-It was developed on macOS running on Apple Silicon and is continuously tested, Linux and Windows.
+QArray runs on both CPUs and GPUs and is designed to be easy to use and integrate into your existing workflow.
+It was developed on macOS running on Apple Silicon and is continuously tested on Windows-lastest, macOs13, macOS14 and Ubuntu-latest.

-Finally, QArray captures physical effects such as measuring the charge stability diagram of with a SET and thermal broadening of charge transitions.
-The combination of these effects permits the simulation of charge stability diagrams which are visually similar to those measured experimentally.
+Finally, QArray captures physical effects such as measuring the charge stability diagram with a SET and thermal broadening of charge transitions.
+The combination of these effects permits the simulation of charge stability diagrams that are visually similar to those measured experimentally.
 The plots on the right below are measured experimentally, and the plots on the left are simulated using QArray.

 <p align="center">
 <img src="https://github.com/b-vanstraaten/qarray/blob/main/misc/recreations.jpg" alt="structure" width="400">